 Also see: Steps to starting a business in Utah

-Business License – There is no general state of Utah business license, however many cities require businesses to be licensed in order to operate.
-Rules for business registration vary depending on location and what the business does.
+There is no general state of Utah business license, however, many cities require businesses to be licensed.
+Rules for business registration vary depending on the business location and business activity.
 Below are a few cities that have licensing requirements.

 Salt Lake City – Before starting a business in the city limits of Salt Lake City, a business license is required by the Business License Office in order to operate.

 The cost of a business license will vary depending on the type of business being operated.
 Most licenses are approved within 30 days, and some will require a background check.

 West Valley – In addition to commercial business licenses in West Valley are also needed for home-based businesses, rental units, or solicitors.